thermalogic/SEES/README.md

 We highly recommend you practice coding whenever you have a few minutes.

-After successfully completing the course, We wish you have a broad spectrum of of computer knowledge and is a good programmer in the context of using computation to solve complex problems.
+After successfully completing the course, We wish you have a broad spectrum of computer knowledge and is a good programmer in the context of using computation to solve complex problems.

 ## Required Materials